Historical-AI-Lab/novelty/README.md

 We perform three kinds of modeling on the texts: topic modeling, tuned SentenceBERT embeddings, and continued pretraining of RoBERTa models that we can use to estimate perplexity.
 (See ```/tunedembeddings```, ```/topicmodel```, and ```/perplexity```.)

 In the case of the first two methods, we then need to calculate *precocity* by comparing each text to texts in the future or past (represented as topic distributions or as embeddings).
-(See ```/precocitycalc```.)
+(Historically the scripts for this step were in ```/precocitycalc```, but the currently-used versions are distributed across ```/tunedembeddings``` and ```/topicmodel```.)
 The perplexity calculation is simpler and doesn't require an extra step.

 At this point we have data that can be interpreted by the notebooks in ```/interpret```.